YuraAAA/android-develop-utils/readme.md

 boolean successRequest = NetworkConnectionManager.getInstance().doRequest();
 ```

-But you can use custom parameters:
+But you can also use custom parameters:
 ```
 //Request to "example.com"
 boolean successRequest = NetworkConnectionManager.getInstance().doRequest("example.com");